 We consider DMD an ideal indication for EryDex as corticosteroids are the standard of care for this rare disease, but their utility is limited by significant chronic toxicity due to adrenal suppression.
 As a result, corticosteroid treatment in patients with DMD is commonly interrupted during adolescence due to interference with sexual maturation and delayed puberty.

-As a next step, we intend to focus on generating proof-of-concept clinical trial study designs to evaluate EryDex for the potential treatment of patients with DMD, including those with corticosteroid intolerance, who represent the majority of the DMD population.
+As a next step, we intend to focus on a Phase 2 clinical trial study design to evaluate EryDex for the potential treatment of patients with DMD, including those with corticosteroid intolerance, who represent the majority of the DMD population.

 New Indications and Program Expansion Potential